Dr CHAN, Cheri

 - Bi Xin (Lotus) (PhD candidate, successfully obtained University Fellowship Funding).
-Research topic: Examining How EAP Teachers’ Professional Development and Identities in an Online Community of Practice (Start date: Sept 2016.
-Confirmation Date: 1 Feb 2018).
+Research topic: EAP Teachers as Boundary Workers: A Narrative Inquiry of EAP teachers’ Professional Identity Formation during Career Transition in China (Start date: Sept 2016.
+Confirmed, Feb 2018).

 - Young Lee (Doctor of Education Candidate, FT).
 Research Topic: Examining the politics of language teaching in Asia.
-The Case of South Korea (start date: Jan 2018).
+The Case of South Korea (Start date: Jan 2018.
+Confirmed, June 2019).

-- He Fang Yeung (Doctor of Education Candidate, FT) Research topic: examining how language teachers build professional learning communities in new times.
+- He Fang Yuan (Doctor of Education Candidate, FT) Research topic: examining how language teachers in Mainland China build professional learning communities in new times (Start date: Jan 2019).

 - Exploring the use of picture books in upper primary classroom to foster students’ critical thinking skills.